 For illustration, imagine some case of perceptual effect.
-For example, take the color contrast demonstrated by M.E.Chevreul.
-If a grey patch is surrounded by blue patches, like in the case of the threads of a Gobelin examined by Chevreul, the grey ones look slightly yellow due to the grey-blue color contrast (nota bene talking about what Clark calls looks, that is, the phenomenal properties instantiated by your mental states and not the sensible quality instantiated by the Gobelin itself).
-In this case, the color-contrast is a case of phenomenal dependence as per above definition because, necessarily, if the surrounding phenomenal states in your visual field instantiate the property of some patch being yellowish.
-Of course, this needs to be specified, first, with respect to the notion of necessity in play here and also with respect to some borderline constraints, since phenomenal dependence of this kind might cease to obtain based on the size of the perceived patched or the saturation of the color.
+For example, take the colour contrast demonstrated by M.E.Chevreul.
+If a grey patch is surrounded by blue patches, like in the case of the threads of a Gobelin examined by Chevreul, the grey ones look slightly yellow due to the greyblue colour contrast (n.b. this is talking about what Clark calls looks, that is, the phenomenal properties instantiated by your mental states and not the sensible quality instantiated by the Gobelin itself).
+In this case, the colour-contrast is a case of phenomenal dependence as per the above definition because, necessarily, if the surrounding phenomenal states in your visual field instantiate the property of some patch being blue, then the central one instantiates the property of some patch being vellowish.
+Of course, this needs to be specified, first, with respect to the notion of necessity in play here and also with respect to some borderline constraints, since phenomenal dependence of this kind might cease to obtain based on the size of the perceived patched or the saturation of the colour.

-In a cross-modal scenario, this general notion of dependence might correspond to what Koksvik calls weak-context-dependence view.
+In a cross-modal scenario, this general notion of dependence might correspond to what Koksvik calls the weak-context-dependence view.
 On this view, the exact determinate phenomenal property that is instantiated by a phenomenal state depends on there being another instantiated determinate phenomenal property.
-He cites the example of the volume of a sound a subject hears as having an influence on how crisp potato chips are perceived to be.
-According to Koksvik, the degree of dependence is still weak in this case because we can also imagine a strong-context-dependence view according to which even the determinable property of one phenomenal state depends on the properties of other states.
-We will meet this picture again when I discuss functional dependence.
-Also considering Dainton would be interesting here because he also discusses his co-consciousness relation in terms of phenomenal interdependence and hence proposes what I deny here, namely "that co-consciousness itself generates
+He cites the example of the volume of a sound a subject hears as having an influence on how crisp crisps are perceived to be.
+According to Koksvik, the degree